Skip to main content

 The producer obligated for a designated material can be a brand owner or first importer resident in Saskatchewan, or a franchisor with franchisees in the province, determined in accordance with the responsibility hierarchy.

-For the purposes of producer obligation and reporting, designated materials for the Multi-Material Stewardship Western (MMSW) program are defined below:
+For the purposes of producer obligation and reporting, designated materials for the SK Recycles program are defined below:

 Designated Materials in Saskatchewan